a11yproject/a11yproject.com/_posts/2015-01-05-what-is-color-contrast.md

 ---
 layout: post
-title: What is Color Contrast?
+title: "What is color contrast?"
-description: What is color contrast and why do we need it for web accessibility?
+description: "What is color contrast and why do we need it for web accessibility?"
-author: Rachel R. Vasquez
+author: rachel_vasquez
 published: true
 categories:
   - Background